NickyXing/SaaS-Boilerplate/README.md

-# Free and Open Source SaaS Boilerplate with Tailwind CSS and Shadcn UI
+# Free and Open Source SaaS Template with Tailwind CSS and Shadcn UI

 <p align="center">
   <a href="https://react-saas.com"><img height="300" src="public/assets/images/nextjs-starter-banner.png?raw=true" alt="Next.js SaaS Template"></a>
 </p>

-🚀 **SaaS Boilerplate** is a powerful and fully customizable template to kickstart your SaaS applications.
+🚀 **SaaS Template** is a powerful and fully customizable template to kickstart your SaaS applications.
 Built with **Next.js** and **Tailwind CSS**, and the modular UI components of **Shadcn UI**.
 This **Next.js SaaS Template** helps you to quickly build and launch SaaS with minimal effort.

 Packed with essential features like built-in **Authentication**, **Multi-Tenancy** with Team support, **Role & Permission**, Database, I18n (internationalization), Landing Page, User Dashboard, Form handling, SEO optimization, Logging, Error reporting with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo), Testing, Deployment, Monitoring, and **User Impersonation**, this SaaS template provides everything you need to get started.

 Designed with developers in mind, this **Next.js Starter Kit** uses TypeScript for type safety and integrates ESLint to maintain code quality, along with Prettier for consistent code formatting.
 The testing suite combines Vitest and React Testing Library for robust unit testing, while Playwright handles integration and E2E testing.
 Continuous integration and deployment are managed via GitHub Actions.
 For user management, authentication is handled by [Clerk](https://go.clerk.com/zGlzydF).
 For database operations, it uses Drizzle ORM for type-safe database management across popular databases like PostgreSQL, SQLite, and MySQL.

 Whether you're building a new SaaS app or looking for a flexible, **production-ready SaaS template**, this boilerplate has you covered.
-This free, open-source starter kit has everything you need to accelerate your development and scale your product with ease.
+This professional starter kit has everything you need to accelerate your development and scale your product with ease.

 Clone this project and use it to create your own SaaS.
-You can check the live demo at [SaaS Boilerplate](https://react-saas.com), which is a demo with a working authentication and multi-tenancy system.
+You can check the live demo at [SaaS Template](https://react-saas.com), which is a demo with a working authentication and multi-tenancy system.

 ## Sponsors